Help your kids develop a sense of personal responsibility.

-Here’s one thing I know for sure: like with most of parenting, we can’t expect perfection in an instant when it comes to responsibility.
+Here’s one thing I know for sure: like with most of parenting, we can’t expect perfection in an instant when it comes to kids demonstrating responsibility.
 Raising responsible kids takes time.
 It’s a process that develops slowly over many years and requires guidance, patience, and persistence.

 We don’t expect our four-year-old to know he needs to bathe every day.
 Just like we can’t expect our ten-year-old to perfectly manage their time or always remember to turn in their math homework on Monday.

 Kids need coaching and guidance to develop a sense of personal responsibility.
-Parents can support their kids by creating a culture of responsibility at home that incrementally increases as children grow and mature.
-Being an independent, responsible member of the family becomes the norm, not the exception, and that norm will stay with kids as they head out into the world as adults.
+Parents can support their kids by creating a culture at home that incrementally increases children’s responsibility as they grow and mature.
+Being an independent, responsible member of the family becomes the norm, not the exception, and that norm will stay with kids as they head into the world as adults.

-You may saying: OK, I’m willing to get patient and work at it.
+You may be thinking: OK, I’m willing to be patient and work at it.
 But how can I get started?
 What exactly should I do?

 Here are seven ways parents can help raise responsible kids:

 Nurture their innate willingness to help

 Thankfully, toddlers and preschoolers love responsibility.
 They love the feeling of being helpers and “grown-up”.
 The more we can nurture this quality in our young children the more they will continue to seek out responsibility as they mature.

-This means letting your 3-year-old “fold the laundry” or help pick up toys even if it adds 10 minutes to your chore.
+This means letting your three-year-old “fold the laundry” or help pick up toys even if it adds ten minutes to your chore.
 Or letting your five-year-old wash the windows – streaks and all.

 The idea here is to encourage the initiative and responsibility kids take on – and not to worry about the outcome.
 Mastery of certain tasks will come in time.
 Patience is key – and encouragement.

 Everyone in the family does chores